ubipo/pathy/model/README.md

 ## Real life testing

 When testing our final Freiburg+Steentjes+augmentations model in a real forest we had very good results.
 Our drone always stayed on the path and followed it nicely.
 The model also performed well on densely overgrown paths and was able to guide our drone over this path.
 When pointing the drone in a direction where there is no path, the model returns a black image, indicating that it is well trained to not classify non-paths as paths.
 The model was not only capable of detecting the path that starts at the bottom of the screen but also when the path was horizontal.
 We tested this by going a few meters off trail and pointing it in the direction of the path.
 The drone was able to see the path even with some trees in the way.

+To load a model you can use this [Jupyter notebook](load_model.ipynb) and do predictions yourselves.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/eeTxom6YrDs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>